nuvla/documentation/docs/nuvla/user-guide/sign-up-in.md

 ![Sign Up Page](/assets/img/sign-up.png)

 You can either sign-up using username/password or use an external single sign-on service (e.g. GitHub).
-You will be able to active two-factor authentication once sign-in.
+You will be able to activate two-factor authentication once sign-in.

 You can start your free trial right away, or do it later once sign-in.